 And tell a friend.
 Knowledge is power, and there's power in numbers.

-Caldwell trained and instructed in the Korean art of Tae Kwon Do for 15 years.
+Caldwell trained and instructed in the art of Tae Kwon Do for 15 years.

 She holds a first-degree black belt.
-Inspired and compelled by her own violent
+Inspired by her own violent

-herself and others on preventing violence at home, at work, and at your vehicle.
+herself and others on preventing violence at home, work, and at your vehicle.
 Shannon Caldwell is a 6th degree brown belt in TKD.